fusioncharts/dev_centre_docs/getting-started/vue/your-first-map-using-vuejs.md

 To render the map follow the steps below:

-1. Include the `vue` component
+1. Include the `vue` component.

-2. Include `vue-fusioncharts` component
+2. Include `vue-fusioncharts` component.

-3. Include `fusioncharts` core library
+3. Include `fusioncharts` core library.

 4. Include the FusionMap renderer.

 5. Include the map definition file.

-6. Include the FusionCharts theme file to apply the style to the charts
+6. Include the FusionCharts theme file to apply the style to the charts.

+7. Include the `ExcelExport` module to export chart data in XLSX format.

-7. Register the `VueFusionCharts` component
+8. Register the `VueFusionCharts` component

-8. Store the map configurations in a JSON object.
+9. Store the map configurations in a JSON object.
 In this JSON object:

-    * Set the map type as `world`.
+   - Set the map type as `world`.
 Each map is represented with a unique chart alias.
 For World Map, the alias is `world`.
 Find the complete list of maps with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).
-    * Set the width and height (in pixels).
+   - Set the width and height (in pixels).
-    * Set the `dataFormat` as JSON.
+   - Set the `dataFormat` as JSON.
-    * Embed the json data as the value of the `dataSource`.
+   - Embed the json data as the value of the `dataSource`.

 The consolidated code is given below: